-Veggie Surprise: Teeth Of Ancient Crocs Reveal Some Likely Ate Plants
+Veggie Surprise: Teeth Of Ancient Crocs Reveal That Some Very Likely Ate Plants

 One initial idea had been that they became herbivores when there were no mammals around — but then they found that some lived alongside mammals.
 They also lived in wildly different environments: "Some of them lived on islands and other ones lived on continent interiors and some lived in deserts and others lived in floodplains."

-"I said, 'Oh my gosh, there isn't a single feature that allows for herbivorous crocs to appear," he says.
+"I said, 'Oh my gosh, there isn't a single feature that allows for herbivorous crocs to appear,' " he says.
 "Currently it seems like there are lots of different environments that are totally suitable for herbivorous crocs."

 It's not clear what kind of plants they ate, though Melstrom says many of them appeared during the Cretaceous period, which is when flowering plants began to flourish.
-So, a mental image of a fierce-looking croc munching some pretty flowers is plausible, he says.
+So a mental image of a fierce-looking croc munching some pretty flowers is plausible, he says.

 And it's also worth noting that while the herbivore crocs appear to have vanished by the end of the Cretaceous period, Melstrom says their modern relatives do not completely avoid plants.

 Nobody would call them omnivores, he says.
 These are serious meat eaters.
 "But it is fascinating that, you know, sometimes an alligator wants to eat a piece of fruit as it's lying around, and it does it," Melstrom adds.
-"So clearly, there is this ability to digest plant material is to some degree still there in their physiology."
+"So clearly, there is this ability to digest plant material that is to some degree still there in their physiology."